Jonatas-01/Star-School/README.md

 - __Main Menu__

-    - Feature will first appear below the welcome page and later every time the user presses to return to the main menu.
+    - Feature will first appear under the welcome page and later every time the user presses to return to the main menu.
     - The main menu displays options to the user: View all student's data, add new student data, update student data, delete student data, and exit.
     - User will directed to tha page chosen.